 Defenses

-Criminal defense lawyers can use a certain legal strategy to help clients contest felony charges under this statute.
+Criminal defense lawyers can use a certain legal strategy to help you contest felony charges under this statute.
 A few common strategies include showing that:

-- a defendant transported meth but did not intend to sell it,
+- you transported meth but did not intend to sell it,

 - law enforcement conducted an unlawful search and seizure.